jacobmammoliti/homelab/README.md

 ### Ansible
 [Ansible](https://www.ansible.com/) is a configuration management tool responsible for the automation of initializing each node and building Kubernetes clusters.

+### Flux
+[Flux](https://fluxcd.io) is a continuous delivery tool responsible for deploying all applications and resources to the Kubernetes cluster.

 ### Kuberetes
 [K3s](https://k3s.io/) is a lightweight distribution of Kubernetes and is responsible for running the applications.

-### ArgoCD
-[ArgoCD](https://argo-cd.readthedocs.io/en/stable/) is a GitOps tool responsible for deploying and updating the applications on Kubernetes.

 ### Longhorn
 [LongHorn](https://longhorn.io/) is storage solution responsible for providing persistant storage to the Kubernetes clusters.